NivenFernandes/NivenFernandes/README.md

 - 🌱 I’m currently learning **Django Framework and iOS development**

-- 🏛️ I am the International Senator of **South Dakota School of Mines and technology**

-- 💸 I am on the finance committee of the **Student Association Senate**

 - 📧 Contact me at **niven.fernandes@mines.sdsmt.edu or https://www.linkedin.com/in/nivenfernandes/**

 <p align="left">